javier-lopez/javier.io/blog/en/_posts/2015-06-23-static-get.md

 $ sh <(wget -qO- s.minos.io/s) -x git #to retrieve the installer, download the target and extract it in one go
 </pre>

-To get the complete list of the available packages you can run:
+To get a list of all available packages, you can run:

 <pre class="sh_sh">
 $ static-get --search
 </pre>

+Be aware than using static binaries have its [drawbacks](http://www.akkadia.org/drepper/no_static_linking.html), I take no responsability for any damage caused by any binary downloaded with static-get.

 That's it, happy fetching &#128523;